Executive Coaching or Leadership Coaching: Which One is Right for Me?

 Understanding Coaching

-Before we dive into the specifics, it’s important to clarify what coaching is and what it is not.
+Before we dive into the specifics, it’s important to clarify what professional coaching is and what it is not.

 Coaching is distinct from therapy, mentoring, or consulting.